EXO’s Kai To Star As Lead in Japanese Drama After ‘Andante’ Kdrama Scandal

 EXO’s Kai is about to level up his acting credentials once more.

-The kpop idol’s agency, SM Entertainment recently confirmed that he will be starring in Japanese TV series which is tentatively being called Spring Has Come, Soompi reports.
+The kpop idol’s agency, SM Entertainment recently confirmed that he would be starring in Japanese TV series which is tentatively being called Spring Has Come, Soompi reports.

-Kai will star as a Korean cameraman living in Japan and the show will focus on family values in contemporary society.
+Kai will star as a Korean cameraman living in Japan, and the show will focus on family values in contemporary society.

 The drama will be broadcast on WOWOW in Japan which is significant because it means that Kai will be the first Korean actor to star in a drama broadcast on that station, according to Soompi.